memkind/memkind/utils/docker/README.md

 For testing Threading Building Blocks, TBB library version tag must be passed as parameter, see https://github.com/01org/tbb/tags.

+* **HOG_MEMORY** - Controls behavior of memkind with regards to returning memory to underlying OS.
+Setting **HOG_MEMORY** to 1 causes memkind to not release memory to OS in anticipation of memory reuse soon

 # Files
 *'docker_run_build.sh'*  is used to build of memkind.